safe-global/safe-core-sdk/packages/protocol-kit/README.md

 const safeSdk = await safeFactory.deploySafe({ safeAccountConfig, safeDeploymentConfig, options })
 ```

-It can also take an optional callback which receives the `txHash` of the Safe deployment transaction prior to returning a new instance of the Safe Core SDK:
+It can also take an optional callback which receives the `txHash` of the Safe deployment transaction prior to returning a new instance of the Protocol Kit:

 ```js
 const callback = (txHash: string): void => {